Fannon/u-he-preset-randomizer/README.md

 The randomization / merging approach is very generic as it analyzes your actual preset library and bases the random values on the resulting statistical distributions.

-In addition, there are **optional flags / modes** that that affect the randomization:
+There are **optional flags / modes** that that affect the randomization:
 * Narrow down the analyzed presets that are the basis for random generation.
   * E.g. by only using a sub-folder, a certain tag category, author or a favorite file export.
   * This will influence / limit the range of values in the generated presets.